Table of contents

 “A solid unit test suite is essential for ongoing development in large projects, especially those with many people involved.
 Going back and manually testing every individual component of an application after every change is impractical.
 Your unit tests will help alleviate that by automatically testing your application’s components and alerting you when something is not working the same way it was when you wrote your tests.”
 (ZF 2 official website)

-You can also see more details at the ZF 2 website.
-By now we have two great frameworks that have a huge preoccupation in TDD and testing, now I ask you: Is TDD dead?
+You can also see more details on the ZF 2 website.
+By now, we have two great frameworks that have a huge preoccupation with TDD and testing.
+Now I ask you: Is TDD dead?
 Are you not convinced yet?
-Symfony’s documentation goes further saying we must write unit tests and functional tests to better the quality of code
+Symfony’s documentation goes further, saying we must write unit tests and functional tests to improve the quality of code:

 “Whenever you write a new line of code, you also potentially add new bugs.
 To build better and more reliable applications, you should test your code using both functional and unit tests.” (http://symfony.com/doc/current/book/testing.html)